AlexSickert/Udacity-SDC-T2-P5/README.md

 # The Model

-Mz approach to the project was to use the code example of the lectures and then fine tune the parameters.
+My approach to the project was to use the code example of the lectures and then fine tune the parameters.
+The model of the lectures is a kinematic model.
+It does not take into account friction of wheels, slip or the weight of the car etc. The advantage is that such a model is quite easy to summarize in a few formulas.
+They are:

 ![alt text](https://github.com/AlexSickert/Udacity-SDC-T2-P5/blob/master/formulas.png "formulas")

-The files I worked on were main.cpp and MPC.cpp
+These formulas are used in the two files I edited: main.cpp and MPC.cpp.
+In MPC.cpp we use it for automatic optimization of parameters and in main.cpp we use the model to take care of latency issues.

-## main.cpp
+## Source file main.cpp

 In line 88 we get the message form the simulator and subsequently extract from it the parameters.